Skip to content

 • Focus on reasons to change ("why") as opposed to specific actions ("how")

-• Express empathy: discussion about values, hopes, emotions, and goals surrounding behavior
+• Express empathy: discussion about values, hopes, emotions, and goals surrounding behavior.
+Don’t shy away from verbalizing strengths you recognize in patient

 • Empower self-efficacy: ask about other times they have made changes in life

-• Avoid argument and authoritarian mentality - consider "asking" for permission to give your own thoughts, don't "give advice"
+• Avoid argument and authoritarian mentality - ask for permission to give your own thoughts, don't "give advice" as an equalizer between you and patient

-• Defuse resistance to change - emphasize pt autonomy and reflect on resistance
+• Defuse resistance to change - emphasize patient autonomy and reflect resistance

 Evaluation

-• Most effective in conjunction with other treatments, when pts are willing, and when pts express ideas for change themselves
+• Most effective in conjunction with other treatments, when patients are willing, and when patients express ideas for change themselves